gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Try running the client with "-rescan" or run the console command "repairwallet".

-## What needs to happen to be added to the chain as a newbie?

-1. All the normal prerequisites mentioned: RAC > 100 in at least 1 project, correct email in the gridcoinresearch.conf, being in a recognised team.

-2. A balance that is > 5000 GRC is recommended.
-Staking at a minimum of 16 hours so the stakeable coins are mature.

-3. The wallet has to be fully unlocked (untick "for staking only") until it automatically sends a beacon.
-You can force the wallet to do so once it recognizes your CPID.
-Go to the debug console and do `advertisebeacon`.

-4. Once #3 is fulfilled, that node should be in the Network within 25 hours.

-Check the balance first and see how long the node has been online.
-Let the wallet run as often as you can, as it will increase your chance of staking.

 ## How to get out of the loop of cycling app crashes (Microsoft Visual C++ Runtime Library Assertion failed)?